top of page

 What should I bring with me?

-Please have a list of any current medications you are using or treatments you are undergoing.
-Other than that, you will only need to bring yourself.
+Please have a list of any current medications you are taking, treatments you are currently undergoing and imaging reports - X-Ray, MRI, Bloods etc. Other than that, you will only need to bring yourself.

 What will happen on my first appointment?

-Our clinical receptionist will ask you to complete GDPR paperwork as a legal requirement for our records.
+Our clinical receptionist - Anne will ask you to complete our GDPR paperwork as a legal requirement for our records.
 You will meet your podiatrist and begin your consultation and treatment.

 bottom of page